 Although an enclosed Christian contemplative monk for 21 years, my journey began with meditation, more specifically in the Buddhist tradition.
 Although I considered becoming a Buddhist monk, I eventually decided to apply to enter a Trappist monastery, Mount St. Bernard Abbey in England.

 I passed the screening process and entered the culture of silence in the strict monastery of Mount St. Bernard Abbey, with its community of 38 monks.
-This monastery belonged to a contemplative order and as such was familiar with apophatic prayer, i.e., silent prayer much like Buddhist.
+This monastery belonged to a contemplative order and as such, was familiar with apophatic prayer, i.e., silent prayer much like shikantaza, or 'just sitting' in the Buddhist tradition.

 The second teacher I assisted was the Dharma heir to Teh Cheng, an Indonesian-born Chinese who revived Buddhism in Indonesia.
 This teaching style included mutual enquiry and written, rather than verbal, answers to koans, a method also used for more advanced monks in Japan, in temples such as Daitokuji.